 At the first meeting Mr. William Barnes was elected temporary Chairman and Mr. Edward A. Deslandes temporary Secretary.
 Decision was made by the attending Veterans to file an application for an American Legion Post.

 At next meeting, a Certificate of Application for a Charter was presented.
-It was also decided at this meeting to organize a Post as soon as seventy-five servicemen of Richmond County had indicated their desire to join the Post..
+It was also decided at this meeting to organize a Post as soon as eighty-five servicemen of Richmond County had indicated their desire to join the Post..

 A committee was formed to name the Post and the Post was named "Carter Burdell Hagler American Legion Post 178”.
 All servicemen who died in the service of their country, as a mark of respect, were honored when the Post was chartered.